What are classes of goods and services?

 See goods included in Class 6

-Class 7 - Power-drive machines and machine tools, motors and engines
+Class 7 - Power-driven machines and machine tools

 See goods included in Class 7